defenwycke/segop/peer-review/docs/segop-spec.md

 - bit 0 (`0x01`): SegWit present
 - bit 1 (`0x02`): segOP present
 - bits 2–7 (`0x04`–`0x80`): reserved for future extensions

+In segOP v1, bits 2–7 of the global flag byte MUST be zero.
+Transactions with any of these bits set MUST be rejected under segOP consensus rules.

 The full normative definition and examples for `marker` and `flag` are given in §4.